 Women Plant Doctors 2.0 - Competition „Empowerment of women through digital solutions“

-In Tunisian rural areas women traditionally play a key role in agriculture: they provide the majority of the agricultural labour force and are engaged in all productive tasks.
-More and more (young) men are seeking work in urban areas.
-Female farmers are often the de facto household leaders and decision-makers.
-However, their productivity levels are low.
-15 – 30% of their annual crop is lost by plant diseases, weeds and pests.
-This is mainly explained by women’s lack of technical knowledge and weak access to information, training and advisory services.
-Especially young women in rural areas, trained or untrained, have very few job and income opportunities.
+Tunisia’s rural areas are characterised by few job and income opportunities, especially for young women.
+In the agricultural sector, rural women have traditionally been playing a key role, as they provide the majority of agricultural labour force and engage in all productive tasks.
+Nevertheless, their productivity levels remain often low.
+15 – 30% of their annual crop is lost due to plant diseases, weeds and pests.
+This is mainly explained by a lack of technical knowledge and weak access to information, training and advisory services.

 For further information about any of the projects mentioned here, please contact us at email@example.com.